Behavioural Ecology of Alien Species

 Alien predators are a primary cause of biodiversity loss and few ecosystems have escaped their impact.
 Understanding how feral predators affect their prey is a critical conservation objective; not only to identify and protect prey species at risk but also to ensure efficient and targeted management of the problem.
 Importantly, the future of pest control relies upon ethical and clever solutions to reduce pest impacts with minimal affect on animal welfare.

-though suggests multiple forms of naiveté exists that we predict will shape the nature of interactions with predators
+suggests multiple forms of naiveté exists that we predict will shape the nature of

-- Alex Carthey (PhD Candidate USYD) The role of prey naiveté in vulnerability to alien predators
+- Alex Carthey (PhD USYD 2013) The role of prey naiveté in vulnerability to alien predators

 - Andrew Daly (Hons USYD 2012) Olfactory eavesdropping by red foxes